Bathing Teacup Pigs

 Introduce Bathing to Teacup Pigs

 Familiarizing your teacup pig with the bathroom is the first thing to do.
 Placing towels, or a non-skip rug, on the floor will help your pet feel safer on his feet.
-You need to make him feel comfortable, so have a few treats handy.
+To make him feel comfortable, have a few treats handy.
 Once he feels relaxed, encourage him to do a few basic tricks like sitting.
-Make him realize that he can have fun in there.
+Make him realize that he can have fun while having a bath.
 If you do this every two or three days, your pig should feel at ease in no time.